-The Lung Institute is proud to announce that our remarkable stem cell therapy that treats COPD is now available throughout the United States.
+The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

 No more gasping for air as our treatment eases the symptoms of COPD and addresses its progression.

 And guess what?
 It’s simple and virtually pain-free as you will find out below.